For centuries, the corporation has been a popular business entity that allows people to band together to form businesses.

 How Can You Form a Corporation?

-If you think the corporation is the right entity structure for your business, it’s time to start the formation process.
+If you think the corporation is the right entity structure for your business, it’s time to start the incorporation process.
 There are quite a few steps involved with incorporating a business, so you’ll need to make sure you follow this process carefully.

 1) Choose a name for your business